-Last week you had the chance to ask ESR about books, guns, and open source software.
-Below you'll find his answers to those questions.
+A few weeks ago, you had a chance to ask Malcolm Gladwell about his writing and social science research.
+Below you'll find his answers to your questions.

 Recently, you had a chance to ask child prodigy, author and activist, Adora Svitak, about education and women In STEM and politics.
 Below you'll find her answers to your questions.

 samzenpus writes Hampton Creek is a food technology company that makes food healthier by utilizing a specially made egg substitute in food products.
 The company was selected by Bill Gates to be featured on his website in a story called, The Future of Food, and has raised $30 million in funding.
 Hampton Creek's latest product is called, Just Cookies, which is an eggless chocolate chip cookie dough, but it is their eggless mayo that has been in the news lately.
 Unilever, which manufactures Hellmann's and Best Foods mayonnaise, is suing Hampton Creek claiming that the name Just Mayo is misleading to consumers.
 Named one of Entrepreneur Magazine's 100 Brilliant Companies and one of CNBC's Top 50 Disruptors, Hampton Creek has picked up some impressive talent including the former lead data scientist at Google Maps, Dan Zigmond.
 With Thanksgiving just around the corner, Dan and the Hampton Creek team have agreed to answer any questions you may have.
 As usual, ask as many as you'd like, but please, one per post.